 Especially the categories reduction and integration are the most interesting of the categories, since the former is still valid today, but where the latter has become cumbersome with the introduction of speed to the market, but also the more complexity when making both the products and platforms with modules for our products.
 As you will see it happens to be the reduction category that will be exclusively from the activity side of our system start definition “People that interact to solve activities with interdependencies” and the integration category that will be exclusively from the people side of our set of principles.
 We will also bring up the problems with the popular engineering metaphor; regarding the pair of reduction and aggregation, within different contexts.
 See also Dave Snowden’s blog post for details about the engineering metaphor and its poor utility regarding complexity.

 By looking at the principles from this categorisation perspective, we can at the same time see what has happened during the history of organisations and the change of the market and see what differs between the problems they could solve in the 1950s and the problems we cannot solve today.
 This will give us further understanding to that Our Method not only is following Our set of principles, but also that we are solving the problems in the current organisations of today, not adding other problems and definitely not trying to solve symptoms.
-We will mostly focus on silo organisations and organisations doing agile (where the agile teams is a virtual structure, and not an Agile organisation), since they are the most common ones, since any method trying to solve organisational problems in silo organisations but never asking why on the original problems, can only be sub-optimising per se, see this problem-solving series for the details, or here for a deep dive into the theory.
+We will mostly focus on silo organisations and organisations doing agile (where the agile teams is a virtual structure, and not an Agile organisation), since they are the most common ones, since any method trying to solve organisational problems in organisations but never asking why on the original problems, can only be sub-optimising per se, see this problem-solving series for the details, or here for a deep dive into the theory.

 After that we will start looking at Our method from the view of a small company and from that discuss what problems that arise automatically when a company gets bigger.
 We do this both from the perspective of no changes in the market and the market of today, to really be able to differentiate the organisational problems that depends on growth from the ones that depends on a changed market.
 This is vital.